 Famous South African bands

-Besides music artists, South Africa also has a long list of the popular music bands.
-Below is a list of your favorite South African bands with a brief history about them, their music, albums and awards.
+Besides music artists, South Africa also has a long list of popular music bands.
+Below is a list of your favourite South African bands with a brief history about them, their music, albums and awards.

 1. Aking Band

 Aking is a rock melody South African group based in Bellville.
 It was founded by the late Hunter Kennedy and Jacoventer in 2007 and collaborated with Hennie Van Halen (bass) and Laudo Liebenberg (vocalist and guitarist).